04 Health policy

 person, or other staff member who is fully informed about their needs and medication.

-- If a child on medication has to be
+- If a child on medication must be

-taken to hospital, the child’s medication is taken in a sealed plastic box clearly labelled as above.
+taken to hospital, the child’s medication is taken in an emergency grab bag.

 Staff taking medication